Washington Post cartoon slammed as ‘racist, vile’, ignites controversy

 The man’s eyebrows are arched, his nose is comically large.
 He has four children strapped to his body, including a baby positioned on his head.
 A woman – veiled and docile – and meant to represent Palestinian women, cowers behind him.

-The man is lifting a finger and the thought cloud above him reads: “How dare Israel attack civilians?”
+The man is lifting a finger and the thought cloud above him reads: “How dare Israel attack civilians …”.
 According to the cartoon, published on November 6, he is Hamas.

 The title as well as the depiction of children and a woman tied to him, appear to reference allegations by Israel, which are often repeated by Western leaders and echoed by many mainstream media outlets, that Hamas uses human shields.